FuzzyLogic/Wololo/README.md

 ## TODOs <a name="todos"></a>

 The following list is a set of tasks that should be done at some point.
-* Package and provide Wololo as a snap using snapcraft
 * Wake multiple devices, based on contacted endpoint